 If you have a compass (the circle-drawing kind) please bring it with you to class over the next few days.

-We discussed the assigned reading from Fractals: The Patterns of Chaos, then segued into a further discussion of dimension.
+We discussed Mandelbrot’s Article, then used it to segue into a further discussion of dimension.
 As we are aware, we still have problems with the Hausdorff dimension formula for calculating dimension of fractals.
 It can’t handle fractals with stems (i.e., non-iterating segments that never disappear) and with fractals that are not exactly self-symmetric.

 Today, we considered a football field, a circle, and a Koch Curve, and looked at how the size of the measuring stick we use to measure the length or perimeter of such things has an impact on the total amount of length we actually calculate.
 For a football field, the size of the stick makes no difference.
 We’ll be obtaining 100 yards worth of length even if we use a foot (S = 3) or an inch (S = 36) as our step size.